Let’s start with some facts.

 WooCommerce is at the top of the hill and we’re about to find out why.

 WooCommerce is extremely easy to use and navigate as a plugin.
-This is one of the main reasons people navigate towards it.
+This is one of the main reasons people choose it.

 The user experience is smooth for the most part and it only becomes challenging when you decide to perform customizations or deal with third-party additions.